-Applicants without UE must demonstrate competency in Mathematics and Physics to at least level 3.
+Applicants without UE must demonstrate competency in Calculus and Physics to at least level 3 or equivalent.

 Guaranteed entry

 Applicants will automatically be offered a place in this programme if they have a rank score of 250 or higher, along with 14 NCEA level 3 credits in each of Calculus and Physics or CIE A levels in Mathematics and Physics.